Wednesday, August 27, 2008

 Compound Butters

 Compound butter is a fancy name for flavored butter.
 They’re a quick and easy way to add a burst of flavor to meat or vegetables.
-Michael Ruhlman has a great description in his book Elements of Cooking and on his blog {and a beautiful picture by his wife Donna}.
+Michael Ruhlman has a great description in his book Elements of Cooking.

 There are some standard compound butters, but the possibilities for flavoring butter are endless.
 Some famous compound butters are garlic butter, Maître d’Hôtel butter, and Escargot butter.
 101 Cookbooks has some interesting ideas for flavor combinations.
 For this Mirabeau steak, the recipe called for anchovy butter. {Mirabeau means the dish has anchovies and olives.}